‘Roseanne’ Producer Says Fans Should Ignore Roseanne’s Hitler Photo Shoot From 2009

-After the resounding success of the Roseanne revival, which premiered to 25 million viewers, and its subsequent renewal for a second season, the series has reclaimed its fan base and seems poised to reclaim its standard as one of the highest-rated sitcoms on television.
+After the resounding success of the Roseanne revival, which premiered to 25 million viewers, and its subsequent renewal for a second season, the series has reclaimed its fan base and seems poised to reclaim its standing as one of the highest-rated sitcoms on television.
 However, the recent resurgence of pictures from a photo shoot with Roseanne Barr has some fans calling for a boycott of the ABC show, comparing the horrors of the pictures to that of Donald Trump’s severed head that comedian Kathy Griffin debuted on social media.
-But Roseanne co-show runner, Bruce Helford emphasized that Roseanne Barr was a staunch supporter of Israel and said he imagined there was parody involved in the pictures.
+But Roseanne co-showrunner, Bruce Helford emphasized that Roseanne Barr was a staunch supporter of Israel and said he imagined there was parody involved in the pictures.
 He urged fans to keep the focus on the show and judge it on its merits.

 When the pictures first came to light, both sides of the political aisle criticized Roseanne for her decision to participate in the photo shoot, leading Roseanne to address it when she appeared on The Green Room with Paul Provenza in 2011.
 The domestic goddess said that she wasn’t making fun of [Jewish] people in the ovens.
 She said there were more holocausts every day, and that was what she was trying to say in the pictures.
 “It’s like baking cookies…That’s what I’m trying to say.
 Let’s stop holocausts.”